SamDaniel40/AI-Text-Summarizer-NIIT/README.md

 It provides the content using Groq AI.

 You can have a look to this tool.
-Kindly use this Groq API Key for test purposes :- <ins>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</ins>
+Kindly use a Groq API Key to use the tool